 Jail and Inmate Search in Nevada

-Nevada’s prison population is made up of 91% male and only 9% female inmates.
-The average age of a Nevada inmate is 39.2.
+NV’s prison population is made up of 91% male and only 9% female inmates.
+The average age of a state inmate is 39.2.
 The majority of inmates are White (49%) with the remainder being Black (33.7%), Hispanic (13.2%), Asian (1.84%) and the rest American Indian or other.
 Most inmates are sentenced to 3-5 years with another large group being in for 6-10 years.
 On average the prisons yield about 13,495 inmates at one time.
-Nevada has 20 jails and 20 prisons in the state.
+NV has 20 jails and 20 prisons in the state.
 The jail population averages 6,800 at any given time.
-The Nevada community corrections system oversees another 18,985 people on parole and probation.
+The state community corrections system oversees other 18,985 people on parole and probation.

 Table of Contents